 I don’t know how many times (or in how many ways) I have to tell people that Jacksonville has fantastic skate spots.
 It seems that no matter what spot I show people, they remain unconvinced.
 I get it to a certain extent–who am I to know what a good spot is, right?
 After all , I listed the curb at the Florida Theatre as one of the best spots in town (it still is by the way).
 Maybe my mind’s eye is a little skewed compared to the typical skater.

-Nonetheless, if you don’t want to take my word for it.
+Nonetheless, you don’t have to take my word for it.
 Skate spots in and around Jacksonville have been popping up in major skate videos and viral clips for years.
-Check out these examples of times Jacksonville spots hit the big time.
+Check out these examples of Jacksonville skate spots hitting the big time.

 Elijah Berle – “Pretty Sweet”